Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-\nsection{Related Work} \nsubsubsection{Denoising diffusion model.} DDPM~\cite{ho2020denoising} is a generative model that exploits the intuition behind nonequilibrium thermodynamics.
+\nsection{Related Work} \nsubsection{Denoising Diffusion Model} DDPM~\cite{ho2020denoising} is a generative model that exploits the intuition behind nonequilibrium thermodynamics.
 Training a diffusion model involves both forward and reverse diffusion processes.
 In the forward process, the model perturbs a clean image with Gaussian noise.
 In the reverse process, the diffusion model learns to remove this noise for the same number of time steps.
-In short, diffusion models are image denoisers that learn to reconstruct the original images from randomly noisy images.
+In short, diffusion models are image denoisers that learn to reconstruct the original images from noisy images.
 This procedure is simple but shows remarkable performance in producing high-quality images.
-Dhariwal et al.~\cite{dhariwal2021diffusion} shows that diffusion models achieve much higher quality metrics, such as FID, inception score, and precision, than GANs~\cite{brock2019large}.
+Dhariwal et al.~\cite{dhariwal2021diffusion} shows that diffusion models achieve much higher quality metrics, such as FID, inception score, and precision, than prior works such as GANs~\cite{brock2018large}.

-\nsubsubsection{Text-to-image diffusion models.} Text-to-image diffusion models is~\cite{ramesh2022hierarchical, saharia2022photorealistic, rombach2022high} one of the most common approaches to flexibly control the image generation process.
-To inform the text information in the generation process, contrastive image-text supervision models such as OpenAI CLIP~\cite{radford2021learning} and OpenCLIP~\cite{ilharco_gabriel_2021_5143773} are integrated into their training process.
+The text-to-image diffusion model~\cite{ramesh2022hierarchical, saharia2022photorealistic, rombach2022high} is a variant of diffusion models that can flexibly control the output image via text prompts.
+Due to its easy usability, major diffusion models (e.g., DALL-E 2, Stable Diffusion, and FireFly) adopt this text-based guidance.
+To inform the text information in the generation process, contrastive image-text supervision models, such as CLIP~\cite{radford2021learning} and OpenCLIP~\cite{ilharco_gabriel_2021_5143773}, are integrated into their training and inference processes.

-\nsubsubsection{Adversarial Attacks.} DNN models are known to be generally vulnerable to adversarial attacks~\cite{Szegedy2014, goodfellow2014explaining, zhang2020interpretable}, which can significantly confuse the predictions of DNN models by adding subtle perturbations to the input images.
-Adversarial attacks are also known to be realizable in the real world~\cite{shen2022sok, sp:2021:ningfei:msf-adv, cao20203d, wang2023does} by putting patches~\cite{Chiang2020Certified, wang2022poster, sato2021dirty, sato2021wip} or placing stickers~\cite{eykholt2018robust}.
-Despite the great efforts of recent lines of research, none have been able to fully address this vulnerability~\cite{athalye2018obfuscated, carlini2019evaluating,tramer2020adaptive}.
-Meanwhile, IIyas et al.~\cite{ilyas2019adversarial} report that the adversarial attacks are not due to the bug of DNN, but due to non-robust features that are predictive but incomprehensible to humans.
-We identify that the non-robust features also play a large role in the natural attack capability in diffusion models.